Mineral Detection of Neutrinos and Dark Matter. A Whitepaper: Summary

 The work of S.~Baum is supported by NSF grant No. PHYS-2014215, DoE HEP QuantISED award No. 100495, and the Gordon and Betty Moore Foundation Grant No. GBMF7946.
 P.~Stengel is funded by the Instituto Nazionale di Fisica Nucleare (INFN) through the project of the InDark INFN Special Initiative: ``Neutrinos and other light relics in view of future cosmological observations" (n.
 23590/2021).
 The work of G.R.~Araujo is supported by the Candoc Grant No. K-72312-09-01 from the University of Zurich.
 The work of J.~Bramante is supported by NSERC.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
 K.~Freese is Jeff \& Gail Kodosky Endowed Chair in Physics at the University of Texas at Austin and is grateful for support.
 K.~Freese is supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics program under Award Number DE-SC-0022021 and by the Swedish Research Council (Contract No. 638-2013-8993).
 S.~Horiuchi acknowledges support by DOE grant DE-SC0020262, NSF grants No.~AST1908960, No.~PHY1914409 and No.~PHY2209420, and via JSPS KAKENHI JP22K03630.
 The work of P.~Huber is supported by U.S. DOE Office of Science DE-SC0020262 and National Nuclear Security Administration Office of Defense Nuclear Nonproliferation R\&D through the Consortium for Monitoring, Technology and Verification DE-NA0003920.
 B.J.~Kavanagh thanks the Spanish Agencia Estatal de Investigaci\'on (AEI, MICIU) for the support to the Unidad de Excelencia Mar\'ia de Maeztu Instituto de F\'isica de Cantabria, ref.
 MDM-2017-0765 and acknowledges funding from the Ram{\'o}n y Cajal Grant RYC2021-034757-I, financed by MCIN/AEI/10.13039/501100011033 and by the European Union ``NextGenerationEU''/PRTR.
 The research of U.~Glasmacher is supported by BMBF~05K22VH1 and the HEIKA-Project (ZUK 49/{\"U}6.3.057~HEIKA).
 The work of A.~Gleason is supported by DOE Early Career Award, Fusion Energy Sciences, 2019.
+The work of K.~Murase is supported by the NSF Grant No.~AST-1908689, No.~AST-2108466 and No.~AST-2108467, and KAKENHI No.~20H01901 and No.~20H05852.
+S.~Rajendran is supported in part by the U.S.~National Science Foundation (NSF) under Grant No.~PHY-1818899, by the DOE under a QuantISED grant for MAGIS, and the Simons Investigator Award No.~827042.
+The work at Johns Hopkins University was supported by the U.S.~Department of Energy (DOE), Office of Science, National Quantum Information Science Research Centers, Superconducting Quantum Materials and Systems Center (SQMS) under contract No.~DE-AC02-07CH11359.
 The work of N.~Vladimirov is supported by URPP Adaptive Brain Circuits in Development and Learning (AdaBD) Program.
 The research of Toho and Nagoya University is supported by JSPS KAKENHI Grant Number 20K20944.
+The work at University of Maryland, College Park was supported by the Argonne National Laboratory under Award No. 2F60042; the Army Research Laboratory MAQP program under Contract No. W911NF-19–2-0181; the DOE fusion program under Award No. DE-SC0021654; and the University of Maryland Quantum Technology Center.